Teens’ killer likely took souvenir, may have ‘staged’ murder scene, warrant says

 Another key piece of information: Logan’s “voice is not inconsistent with that of the person in the video,” according to the document.

-The warrant noted that Logan owned numerous weapons including handguns and knives.
-Police knew about the items because they’d searched his home as part of an investigation into a probation violation; the search was limited to firearms and only included his main home.
+The warrant noted that Logan owned numerous weapons, including handguns and knives.
+Police knew about the items because they’d searched his home as part of an investigation into a probation violation; the search was limited to firearms and only included his primary residence.

 The search warrant revealed that Logan lied about his alibi.
 According to the document, Logan told investigators a friend had picked him up from home on Feb.
 13 between “2 p.m. and 2:30 p.m.” so he could go to an aquarium store in Lafayette, Indiana.